 How to Ask for a Meeting by Email: Best Practices

 Here are a few of the things you must always remember to do whenever you’re scheduling a meeting via email:

 Making any misspellings on your meeting request will likely get a hard pass from them.
 It shows your lack of care and lack of attention to detail.
 After all, why would they meet you if you don’t even know who they are?

 Check that you’re addressing your email to the right name, and make sure the name is spelled correctly.

 Remember: this email is all about getting the meeting.
 Give your recipient enough information to agree to the meeting, and don’t spend too much time trying to sell them on giving you one.

-If your email looks like a block of text, your recipient may just delete it without reading it.
+If your email looks like a text block, your recipient may just delete it without reading it.
 Keep it short in length, and use short sentences to help your recipient read faster.